 FedEx uses hundreds of airliners and thousands of trucks that burn fossil fuels, for instance.
 The Gap sells clothing that overseas sweatshops could manufacture.

-The PARWX has a minimum initial investment of $2,000, so it is very expensive.
+The PARWX has a minimum initial investment of $2,000, so it is costly.

 9. Vanguard ESG U.S. Stock ETF (ESGV)

-The Vanguard ESG excludes some stocks of companies that do not meet the standards of the UN global compact.
+The Vanguard ESG excludes some stocks of companies that do not meet the UN global compact standards.
 Vanguard ESG also excludes some stocks in companies that do not meet diversity criteria.

 The Vanguard ESG tracks the performance of the FTSE US All Cap Choice Index.
 Vanguard’s team evaluates stocks in that index for ESG criteria and picks shares for the ESG.